CodyTolene/pip-boy-apps/apps/customradio/README.md

 ### Description

-Custom Radio lets you browse and play your own `.wav` music files directly from the `/RADIO` folder, giving you full control over your playlist for wasteland adventures.
+Custom Radio lets you browse and play your own `.wav` music files directly from the `/RADIO` folder and nested directories (playlists), giving you full control over your playlist for wasteland adventures.

+### Playlists

+You can have custom playlists by nesting your songs in a folder under `RADIO/`.
+For example `RADIO/MyFolder/MySong.wav`.
+It's important that you **do not** nest folder deeper than this.
+It's technically possible but you will get a `File path too long` error if your file paths are too long.
+Try to limit each folder/playlist to less than 100 songs for best performance!

 ### Controls